Marega on target as Porto ease past Belenenses | Goal.com

 Alex Telles found the back of the net from the penalty spot to further extend the Estadio do Dragao outfit's lead in the 75th minute.

-Marega featured for the duration of the game along with Guinea star Alhassane Keita, who ended with the losing side.
+Marega featured for the duration of the game along with Guinea star Alhassane Keita, who ended on the losing side.

 The former Maritimo striker has now scored 12 goals and provided eight assists in 39 appearances across all competitions in this campaign.